 From the beginning, the purpose of the club has been the “preservation, restoration and operation of old-time motorcycles.”
 Members of the AMCA own, restore, preserve, study or just admire motorcycles that fall into the antique category, meaning they are at least 35 years old.
 Although the Club is based in the United States, fans of motorcycles from all countries are welcome, and ownership of an antique motorcycle is not required to become a member.

-The Badger Heritage Chapter is one of 58 AMCA chapters worldwide and new members are always welcome!
+The Badger Heritage Chapter is one of 75 chapters worldwide.
+New members are always welcome!